-After a successful and safe 2021 camping season we are very excited to return to camp this year and watch our Scouts learn and grow together, where they belong - outdoors and at their own Council camp!
+After a successful 2024 camping season we are very excited to return to camp this year and watch our Scouts learn and grow together, where they belong - outdoors and at their own Council camp!
 This year, as always, they will have many opportunities to get outside, have fun and learn new skills.

-The 2022 Leaders Guide is designed to provide information so Scouts and their families, along with the unit leaders, can start making informed decisions about attending camp.
+The 2025 Leaders Guide is designed to provide information so Scouts and their families, along with the unit leaders, can start making informed decisions about attending camp.
 While the guide does not cover all the topics, it does provide you with the important and known information at this time.
 As plans continue to develop, they will be posted on the Council website (scoutingalaska.org) and in the eTrail Talk.
-Please be sure to pay special attention to the Covid Section.
-The policies have been put in place to keep us all safe while we enjoy spending time together doing what we believe in, building the youth of our country.